canonical/lxd/doc/howto/instances_snapshots.md

 (instances-snapshots)=
 # How to create instance snapshots

-You can back up your instance by creating a snapshot of the instance.

-A snapshot saves the state of the instance volume at a specific time, which makes it easy to restore the instance to a previous state.
+You can save your instance at a point in time by creating an instance snapshot, which makes it easy to restore the instance to a previous state.

-It is stored in the same storage pool as the instance volume itself.
+Instance snapshots are stored in the same storage pool as the instance volume itself.

 ## Create a snapshot